 Every challenge to the mind, emotions, and body creates a demand on the adrenal glands.
 And the list of challenges is endless:

 - unresolved emotional or family issues

 - changes to your work environment

-When the adrenals are chronically overworked and straining to maintain high cortisol levels, they lose the capacity to produce significant amounts of dhea which is the precursor hormone to estrogen, progesterone and testosterone.
+When the adrenals are chronically overworked, they lose the capacity to produce significant amounts of dhea, which is the precursor hormone to estrogen, progesterone and testosterone.
 Inadequate dhea contributes to fatigue, depression, aching joints, decreased sex drive, impaired immune function, loss of bone and muscle mass.

 Can I resolve this without seeing a doctor?

 To give your adrenal glands the support they need, it is my experience that patients with mild fatigue can see significant improvement by getting more rest, meditating, reducing obvious stressors, increasing exercise moderately and enriching nutrient intake while reducing carbohydrates and stimulants.

 Patients with more severe symptoms or those who have reached complete adrenal exhaustion (stage 7), require greater intervention and will need personalized therapy by a qualified physician who has extensive knowledge of this disabling condition and its treatment.